kekeblom/Keyboard-Shortcuts-for-Facebook/README.markdown

 ## WARNING!
-Facebook recently released some of their own keyboard shortcuts, so many of the sortcuts will not work
+Facebook recently released some of their own keyboard shortcuts, so many of the shortcuts will not work

 # Keyboard Shortcuts for Facebook